viperproject/gobra-book/src/maps.md

 //@ assert acc(watched) && len(watched) == 0
 ```
 Permission is obtained from `make`.
-Note that the accessibility predicate `acc(watched)` is for the entire map.
+The accessibility predicate `acc(watched)` is for the entire map.
 Individual elements like in slices are not addressable.

 Holding write permissions, we can add entries.
-In specifications we can check with `in` if a key is contained in the map.
+In specifications, we can check with `in` if a key is contained in the map.
 ``` go
 watched["Blade Runner"] = true
 //@ assert "Blade Runner" in watched && len(watched) == 1